MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0095-tablefieldsaccessmustnotdegrade.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
-This rule verifies that the `Access` property of a field in a table or table extension has has not been reduced between revisions.
+This rule verifies that the `Access` property of a field in a table or table extension has not been reduced between revisions.
 This rule only validates table fields if the table `Access` property is set to `Public` in the baseline extension.
-For more information about different access levels for both fields and tables, see [here](../devenv-using-access-modifiers.md).
+For more information about different access levels for both fields and tables, see [Using Access Modifiers in AL](../devenv-using-access-modifiers.md).

 ## Code examples triggering the rule